skx/z80-cpm-scripting-interpreter/README.md

 * `n`
   * Write a newline character.
 * `o`
-  * Write the contents of the accumulator to the currently selected I/O port (held in the #-register).
+  * Write the contents of the accumulator to the currently selected I/O port (held in the U-register).
 * `p`
   * Print the value of the accumulator, as a four-digit hex number.
 * `P`